 Install and start up the free Tableau Public desktop application for Mac or Windows.
 It may require several minutes to complete this process.
 Tableau Public’s welcome page includes three sections: Connect, Open, and Discover.

-datasheet into Drag tables here area, as shown in Figure 6.50.
+Drag the data sheet into Drag tables here area, as shown in Figure 6.54.
 You will see the preview of the table under the drag-and-drop area.
 You have successfully connected one data source to Tableau Public, and you are ready to build your first chart.